St. Julien House

-The St. Julien House is a historic house located at 203 East 2nd Street in Broussard, Louisiana.
+The St. Julien House is a historic house located at 203 East 2nd Street in Broussard, Louisiana, United States.

 Built in c.1910 by Mrs. Marguerite Helena Roy St. Julien, widow of Gustave St. Julien, the house is a 1 1/2-story building in Queen Anne-Colonial Revival style, which was built as a copy of the nearby Comeaux House except for the turret and the cupola.
 Like the building it was replicating, the house was converted to a restaurant in 1979 with small alterations which did not affect its main architectural features.

 The building was listed on the National Register of Historic Places on March 14, 1983.

 It is one of 10 individually NRHP-listed houses in the "Broussard Multiple Resource Area", which also includes: